dallaylaen/perl-mvc-neaf/README.md

 * Delayed and/or unspecified length replies supported;

-* Cookie-based sessions supported out of the box.
+* Sessions supported out of the box with cookie-based and SQL-based backends.

 * Form validation with resubmission ability.
 [Validator::LIVR](https://metacpan.org/pod/Validator::LIVR)